 It will add more credibility to your case and importance to the solution you’re offering.

 You position yourself as nullifying the counterintuitive solutions that are also part of the problem.

 Make sure you present short arguments in this case.
 Better even use statistics to beat it.

 Creating The Shock Value

 Works like a charm, always!
-You can alway open with the big bang as they say.
+You can always open with the big bang, as they say.

-Shock value brings the attention to the centre and pulls the audience right in, and that’s why it is an effective tool for rentaining people in.
+Shock value brings the attention to the center and pulls the audience right in, and that’s why it is an effective tool for retaining people in.

-if your blog is about increasing website loading speed, well tell them how a gigantic percentage of websites lose visitors per second with lack of loading speed.
+if your blog is about increasing website loading speed, well, tell them how a gigantic percentage of websites lose visitors per second with a lack of loading speed.

 “There Is A Storm Coming”